Ria5331/IFS-VAD/README.md

 # IFS-VAD

-This is the official Pytorch implementation of our paper: "Inter-clip Feature Similarity based Weakly Supervised Video Anomaly Detection via Multi-scale Temporal MLP".
+This is the official Pytorch implementation of our paper: "[**Inter-clip Feature Similarity based Weakly Supervised Video Anomaly Detection via Multi-scale Temporal MLP**](https://ieeexplore.ieee.org/document/10720820) " in TCSVT 2025.